kishlaykiku/Virtual-Art-Gallery/README.md

 # Virtual Art Gallery

-A simple Virtual Art Gallery system built in Java, designed to manage artworks, galleries, and user favorites.
+A simple Virtual Art Gallery system built in Java, designed to manage artworks, galleries, and user favourites.
 It provides functionality for adding, viewing, updating, and removing artworks, managing galleries, and maintaining a list of favorite artworks for users using a menu-driven interface.

 ## Features
 - **Add New Artwork**: Add details of a new artwork to the gallery.